 - Note the best way to enter and exit the area to avoid being noticed.

 One important note: The images used for mapping and satellite views are relatively current.
 However, the photos used for street view may be outdated, as it is more difficult for Google to keep up to date.
 We note this because things may have changed since the photos were taken.
 Use the tool during planning as a guide, but be prepared to adapt if the layout is not what you viewed online.

 Great for Navigation and Traffic Monitoring

-If you’re already in pursuit, Google Maps dynamically re-routes based on upcoming traffic patterns, helping you avoid traffic jams, which makes following subjects more manageable.
+If you’re already in pursuit, Google Maps dynamically re-routes based on upcoming traffic patterns, helping you avoid traffic jams, which makes following investigation subjects more manageable.

-Learn How to Use All of the Features
+Learn How to Use Google Maps Features

 Take the next step in preparing by using the Zillow app to investigate the specific house you’re planning to watch

 The app is available for Android and Apple phones and tablets and can be accessed via the web.
 Android users who use such devices as the Samsung Galaxy or Note devices can visit Google Play to download.
 Follow the online instructions for downloading and installing the app.
 Private eyes who use Apple devices such as iPhones and iPads can download and install the app via iTunes.

 Note: Some features are unavailable in all countries, so investigate what is available in the area where you plan to conduct surveillance.

 If you have questions about how to use Google Maps to plan surveillance projects.
 Please leave a message below.
 While you’re here, learn about other Private Investigator Apps and software for Private Eyes.